MaduraDias/UserAndAccountCreate/README.md

 "DefaultDBContext": "Server=sql.data;Database=ZapUser;User=sa;Password=testUser@12345;"
 ```
 3. Run the application.
-4. You can use Postman to test the Api
+4. You will see the Swagger UI.